6 Day Lodge Safari

 Breakfast; Lunch; Dinner

 Rise and shine!
-After breakfast at day break you drive down into the crater.
+At day break you drive down into the crater.
 Inside the world’s biggest caldera you will see a diversity of wildlife ranging from black rhinos, Grant’s and Thomson’s gazelles, lions and leopards, to elephants and mountain reedbucks in the forests on the slopes.
-You might also see buffaloes, spotted hyenas and some of the more than 500 bird species of the area.
-After an extensive game drive and a picnic lunch you will leave the crater in the afternoon to travel the Kirurumu Manyara Lodge.
+You might also see buffaloes, spotted hyenas, rare wild dogs and some of the more than 500 bird species of the area.
+After an extensive game drive and a picnic lunch you will leave the crater and drive back to Arusha where you will arrive in the early evening.